• Skip to primary navigation

 • 1 teaspoon black pepper

-• 1/2 tablespoon salt
+• ½ Tablespoon salt

-• 2 tablespoon paprika
+• 2 Tablespoons paprika

-• 1 tablespoon garlic powder
+• 1 Tablespoon garlic powder

 Instructions

-• In a large pot (big enough to marinate cornish hens in a gallon of brine, yet small enough to cover the hens completely and a pot small enough to fit in a refrigerator) mix together the ingredients for this smoked chicken brine.
+• In a large pot (big enough to marinate cornish hens in a gallon of brine, yet small enough to cover the hens completely and a pot small enough to fit in a refrigerator) mix together the ingredients for the smoked chicken brine.

 • Place cornish hens in brine and refrigerate, covered, for at least 2 hours, but up to 24 hours.